-If you have the opportunity to take a day off work or work a half day, visit the farms on the weekdays.
+If you have the opportunity to take a day off work or work a half-day, visit the farms on the weekdays.
 The cherry picking is more enjoyable with fewer visitors on the farm.

 Go early in the morning to beat the traffic and get a nice parking spot.
 Most of the farms open around 9am and close in the mid-afternoon (3pm – 4pm), or when cherries are sold out for the day.
 We’ve seen cars parked along the side of the roads which may be tight for cars passing by.
 We recommend arriving at the farms before 10am.

 Brentwood also gets hot (over 80°F) as the day progresses so it’s in your best interest to start early in the morning.

 Check out the Harvest Time in Brentwood Facebook page for current updates on U-pick cherry farms and what varieties of cherries they’re offering.
 You can also visit their website.
 Some farms require reservations.